 - Provide the chance for an employee (when possible) to have more control over their work pace.

 - Engage leadership to employees, as well as middle managers and supervisors.

 - Ensure employees use vacation time to “disconnect” from their work environment.

 - Arrange training for employees and managers regarding resolution issues after a conflict arises.

-Taking on the blunt a project, picking up the slack of poor performers, or just having too much work or responsibility is a common cause of stress.
-To alleviate it, the report suggests introducing workplace wellness programs such as walking groups or physical activity challenges as they “have concurrent benefits of increasing physical activity, social interaction, and team-building.”
-As a result, these activities can all help an employee realize that co-workers or managers do care.
-In turn, when they see the added support, they are more productive.
-Additionally, stress can be reduced when an employee is recognized for achievements with verbal comments, monetary rewards, or even written acknowledgements.
+Taking on the blunt a project, picking up poor performers’ slack, or just having too much work or responsibility is a common cause of stress.
+To alleviate stress, the report suggests introducing workplace wellness programs such as walking groups or physical activity challenges as they “have concurrent benefits of increasing physical activity, social interaction, and team-building.”
+As a result, these activities can help an employee realize that co-workers or managers do care, thus, in turn, reducing stress in the workplace.
+When they see the added support, they are more productive.
+Additionally, stress can be reduced when an employee is recognized for achievements with verbal comments, monetary rewards, or even written acknowledgments.

 - Increase Communication

-If all else fails, communication is always best.
-According to the report, getting employees involved in open discussions of work-related stresses can be very effective as it can result in achieving a better understanding of the employee’s concerns and causes of stress.
+If all else fails, communication is always best to help reduce stress in the workplace.
+According to the report, getting employees involved in open discussions of work-related stresses can be beneficial.
+It can result in a better understanding of the employee’s concerns and causes of stress.

 Recognizing and reducing stress in the workplace is an essential task for any employer, director, or manager/supervisor.
-It not only helps create a more harmonious work environment, but can increases productivity to effectively move forward and meet company goals.
+It helps create a more harmonious work environment and increases productivity to move forward and effectively meet company goals.

 By signing up with Ninja Gig, companies easily promote openings using online employment applications.
 Online job applications make it easy for qualified applicants to apply.
 Sign up now for your free trial and get your online job applications in front of potential candidates now.